hacker65536/myit/vim/vim-tips.md

 No newline at end of file
 --

-when edit file for commit into github
+Vim will adds a new line to file is saved. if dont need this change for commit into github, set binary noeol.

 `\ No newline at end of file`
 ```